 All Sales are FINAL.
 If you have any questions about a product prior to your order or if a defect is present once you receive your order please contact CustomerService@SheilaStotts.com.

 When properly cared for, your Sheila Stotts hairbrush will provide years of enjoyable brushing.
 By following these simple guidelines, you will greatly extend the life of your brush.

 With any use of product there is always some form of product build up.
 This happens on your hair as well as your styling tools.
 Depending on how often you use your brushes and how much product you use will determine how often you may need to clean them.
-We find with our personal use of our own brushes at home we need to deep clean them of product build up once every 4 to 6 months.

 To keep your brush in the best possible shape for longevity, store your brush with the bristles facing up and nothing on top putting pressure on the bristles and pad.
 When traveling make sure to not pack them tightly with lots of items pushing or resting on the bristles and the same when carrying them in a purse, handbag, backpack, etc. While they are very sturdy and durable constant or heavy pressure on the bristles and pad will end up compromising the durability and longevity.